Help and advice

 1. Offer Support

 It can be helpful to close your condolence message with an offer of support.
 They will have a lot on their minds at the moment, so instead of putting them in a position of having to ask for help by inviting them to contact you ‘when they need support,’ try to be specific and definite about your plans.I know you like to keep your front lawn neat and tidy, so from next week I’ll be around to mow each Monday.
 At least that’ll be one less thing you need to think about organising for the next few months.
+Being thoughtful and speaking to their unique character also provides an added sense of trust and relief.
+They always loved flowers, and made special mention of the flowers at funerals.
+Why don’t I handle the funeral flowers?

 What should I write in a short condolence message?